Detect corrupt or damaged JPEG images.Antony Peel

 Bad Peggy is a software application capable of detecting corrupt JPEG files, that contain damage data or any other flaw.
 The reason why they are faulty?
 Transfer errors, storage device problems,...

 - View the analysis as it takes place.

 - Allows to export the corrupt file list in TXT format.

 - Analyze an image selectively by using “drag & drop”.

 The only thing that you have to do to use this application is to select a folder on your hard drive and analyze it with Bad Peggy.
 The program scans all the folder as well as the subfolders treating each of the images and photographs that they contain.

 Once it finishes Bad Peggy will show not only the corrupt files, but also the motive for which they have been added to the “black” list.
 Use the right mouse button to choose if you want to eliminate them or move them to a new folder.
 It is a pity that it isn't capable of repairing the errors.

 On the left you will have an image viewer.
-Even though it isn't always possible to see the image due to the different motives that can cause the file to be corrupt, but it still comes in handy to check which photograph is causing problems.
+Even though it isn't always possible to see the image due to the different reasons that can cause the file to be corrupt, but it still comes in handy to check which photo is causing problems.

 Bad Peggy is developed in Java and is totally free.